 After a week of incubation, you can be reasonably precise about the viability of the embryo.
 At 14 days, you can remove any eggs with embryos that have died and lessen the risk of a rotten egg exploding.

 After 14 days, it isn’t easy to see much inside the egg because the chick takes up a lot of the egg.
-Usually, I don’t candle eggs again after the second candling at 14 days.
+Usually, I don’t disturb eggs again after 14 days, but some people will recheck them when you stop turning them a few days before they hatch.

-If you are concerned about the right humidity, you may want to candle more often than this to check the air sac size (more on this later), but I suggest avoiding the first and last few days of incubation.
+If you are concerned about the right humidity, you may want to check them more often to check the air sac size (more on this later), but I suggest avoiding the first and last few days of incubation.

 How to candle eggs